California USA

 No Big Sur road trip is complete without brunch at Deetjens.
 This unique and historic hotel is one-of-a-kind, and it sits right on the edge of the redwood forest.
 The decor is very rustic and eclectic, but the food at the restaurant is seriously impressive.

-Good to note is that the restaurant is closed on Wednesdays and Thursdays, so be sure to keep that in mind when mapping out your itinerary.
 From the eggs benedict to the ridiculously fluffy pancakes (both of which have won “Best Breakfast in Monterey County”), you can’t go wrong with ordering anything from Deetjens!

 Big Sur River Inn and Restaurant